mausconi/real-world-react/README.md

 ## Information for Contributors

+#### Is your app the right fit?

+- A real world app should ideally be publicly accessible and used by real people in a production environment.
+As such, boilerplate, starter kits, libraries, and small demo/example projects are not really a good fit.
+- Ideally most of the code should be frontend-oriented, in order to focus on React.
+Small backends may be OK, but should constitute the minority of the codebase.

+That being said, don't hesitate to submit a pull request if you meet the criteria!

 #### How to add a Real World App

 Given a GitHub repo for an app `githubuser/foo`: